laminas/laminas-diactoros/docs/book/v2/api.md

 `Laminas\Diactoros\Stream` is an implementation of [`Psr\Http\Message\StreamInterface`](https://github.com/php-fig/http-message/blob/master/src/StreamInterface.php),
 and provides a number of facilities around manipulating the composed PHP stream resource.
-The constructor accepts a stream, which may be either:
+The constructor accepts a stream, which may be one of:

-- a stream identifier; e.g., `php://input`, a filename, etc.
+- A stream identifier; e.g., `php://input`, a filename, etc.
-- a PHP stream resource
+- A PHP stream resource; or
+- A GD resource

 If a stream identifier is provided, an optional second parameter may be provided, the file mode by which to `fopen` the stream.